spdaly73/gcp-az-vpn-ha/README.md

 I'm still very much a novice (IMO) when it comes to Terraform, so if you see something amiss, feel free to let me know.
 The main point of building this script is for my personal IaC development and training, so constructive direction is appreciated.

 #### Assumptions
 - Given that GCP builds a default auto mode VPC, but Azure really doesn't have a comparable feature, this script assumes we're connecting to the "default" GCP VPC, while we build an Azure Resource Group and VNET in the same script.
-If you want to connect something else besides the "default" VPC, this can be modified with the "gcp_network" variable, but the network must be already defined in your GCP project.
-I may change this behavior in a later version, but this is the expected behavior for now.
+However, this default behavior can be modified, see variable definitions below.
 - BGP is enabled and we dynamically exchange all available CIDRs between VPC and VNET.
 - I don't include any means to authenticate to your particular cloud environments (nor would or should I know this).
 The assumption is you'll add any required credentials to the script.